 I consider myself lucky to have had a mother who really loved me.
-She was not perfect, she had her shortcomings like every human being but never once did I seriously doubt that we her kids were not an important part of her life.
+She was not perfect, she had her shortcomings like every human being but never once did I seriously doubt that her kids were not an important part of her life.
 For me having a good enough mother meant:

-- Knew that I was loved: I knew I was loved period.
+I knew I was loved period.
 Not for how well I did in school or how nicely I behaved.
 I could just enjoy living in the moment, playing, jumping and exploring.
 I was free to me.

 “Mother of mine you gave to me, all of my life to do as I please,

 Healing from the Complex-PTSD means that I can think of my mother without feeling that terrible sadness and pain.
 Today on her death anniversary I am filled with gratitude and remember the love and joy she brought to my life.
 I have tried to be a good enough mother to my son and hope he, in turn, will be a good enough father to his kids.
 That is the only gift a human being needs to grow up happy and mentally healthy.